Basilica of Saint-Quentin: Construction

 A synod was held in the church in August 1231.

 The archbishop sat in the center of the apse, with the bishops of Soissons, Beauvais, Noyon, Tournai and Senlis to his left, and the bishops of Laon, Châlons, Amiens, Thérouanne and Arras to his right.

 In 1257 Louis IX of France (1214–70) (Saint Louis) attended a great ceremony in which the relics of the saint were translated to the choir.

 The choir was mostly completed at that time apart from the high windows, which were built in the last third of the 13th century.

 Construction proceeded slowly due to lack of funds and structural problems.

 In 1316 the master mason Jean Le Bel had to strengthen the pillars of the choir.

 His successor, Gilles Largent, repaired the cracked vaults in 1394.
 (Note: To this day the basilica is crooked, with wood and iron braces across the ambulatory and other signs of lack of stability in the structure.)

-In 1417 Louis XI of France (1423–83) donated 1,000 gold crowns to completely rebuild the south arm of the small transept, which was at risk of collapsing.
+In 1477 King Louis XI (1423–83) donated 1,000 gold crowns to completely rebuild the south arm of the small transept, which was at risk of collapsing.

 The large transept was completed in the middle of the 15th century.

 The nave was completed in 1456, finally linking the apse to the 12th-century tower of St. Michel.

 The portal in the tower was completed in 1477.

 In 1509 foundations were laid for a massive facade with two towers to replace the existing entrance tower, but this project was soon abandoned due to lack of funds.